Stefan Zweig: Leaving Europe after the rise of Hitler

-A page from the Black Book (Sonderfahndungsliste G.B., page 231 Z).
-Zweig is the second-to-last on the page, along with his full London address.
+Penultimate page from the Gestapo's 'Black Book' (Sonderfahndungsliste G.B., page 231 Z) listing Zweig along with his full London address.

 Zweig's high profile did not shield him from the threat of persecution as a Jew.
-In 1934, after Hitler's rise to power in Germany, and following the establishment of the Austrofascist political regime known as the Ständestaat, Zweig left Austria for England, living first in London, and later in Bath.
+In 1934, after Hitler's rise to power in Germany, and following the establishment of the Austrofascist political regime known as the Ständestaat, Zweig left Austria for England, living first in London, and later in Bath, where he remarried.
 But England was not far enough away from the Nazi threat for Zweig; in 1940 he and his second wife crossed the Atlantic to the United States, settling in New York City.
 It turned out that Zweig was correct to fear being targeted by the Nazis, even in England: as part of the preparations for their invasion of England – known as Operation Sealion – the SS had prepared a list of persons in the UK who were to be detained immediately.
 This so-called Black Book came to light after the war; Zweig was listed on page 231, including his London address.